Why the First 5 Slides of Your Project Presentation Decide Your Viva Outcome (2026 Guide)

 Introduction: Evaluation Begins Before You Reach Your Methodology

-How Examiners Actually Process the First Few Slides
+How Examiners Process the First Few Slides of a Project Viva Presentation

 Table 1: What the First Five Slides Communicate to Evaluators